carstenwindler/config/README.md

 Drop dead simple config package.
 Use it to bootstrap and access your configuration settings within your PHP application.

-Slim, tested, works from PHP 7.1 upwards, and won't add any other dependencies to your codebase.
+Slim, tested, works from PHP 7.3 upwards, and won't add any other dependencies to your codebase.

-I know I should have used a better name like "Configuary" or "Configaroo", probably I will change it soon ;-)

 ### Requirements

-* PHP 7.1 (or above)
+* PHP 7.3 (or above)

 Yep, that's it.